JeffreyRodriguez/Liberator12k/Printing.md

   * 4mm top and bottom
   * 20% infill

+#### Layer Height
+0.2mm layers should work fine, but you'll get better quality printing at 0.1mm.
-0.1mm layers will take twice as long, but look 20% better.
+0.1mm layers will take twice as long, so I recommend using a larger nozzle for the bigger prints.

-### Acceptable Materials
+### Materials
 PLA, PLA+, ABS, PETG, and Nylon should all work fine.
 The strength is in the steel.

-### A note on print time and nozzle diameter
+### Nozzle
-Some prints need a smaller (standard) size nozzle, like 0.4mm but generally: larger nozzles are recommended for time savings.
+Some prints need a standard size nozzle ~0.4mm, mostly the FCG parts.
+For everything else, larger nozzles are recommended for time savings.

-If I was you: 0.8mm nozzle and 0.1mm layers.
-Print the FCG components first, then do the swap.
+0.4mm will work just fine, but it'll take longer than it has to.

+Print the FCG components first with 0.4mm, then swap to a 0.8mm nozzle - it's 4x faster.

 ## Printing a \#Liberator12k Reciever
 Check the component page for extra printing details.